kiboschool/tk-web-foundations/course/src/web-foundations-july-2022/final-project-instructions.md

 **In week 5 there are no new topics to learn.** So you’ll focus on your final project, and then work on finishing up the work from the previous weeks and wrapping up the course.

-As mentioned in week 3, your final project (**due on Friday, July 12th**) will be a website you create with a team.
+As mentioned in week 3, your final project (**due on Friday, August 12th**) will be a website you create with a team.

 <aside>